Greysheim/minecraft/README.txt

    \
     $world

-mcrun will create the "saves" directory and subdirectories if they don't exist.
-Symlinks can be used for any of these directories or files if desired.
+mcrun / mcrun.py will create the "saves" directory and subdirectories if they don't exist.
+Symlinks can be used for any directories or files if desired.